 Swayambhu literally means "self-existent one".
 Believed to date back to 460 A.D., it was built by King Manadeva and by the 13th century, it had become an important center of Buddhism.
 Legend has it that Swayambhu was born out of a lotus flower that bloomed in the middle of a lake that once spread across the Kathmandu Valley once was.
 The largest image of the Sakyamuni Buddha in Nepal sits on a high pedestal on the western boundary of Swayambhu beside the Ring Road.
 Behind the hilltop is a temple dedicated to Manjusri or Saraswati - the Goddess of learning.
 Chaityas, statues and shrines of Buddhist and Hindu deities fill the stupa complex.
 The base of the hill is almost entirely surrounded by prayer wheels and deities.
 Devotees can be seen circumambulating the stupa at all times.

 Exceedingly steep stone steps that lead up to the shrine is quite a challenge.
 However, there is also a motor road going up almost to the top from where it is a short walk.
 A large number of Buddhists and Hindus alike visit Swayambhu throughout the day.
 This shrine is perhaps the best place to observe religious harmony in Nepal.
 The largest crowds of people are seen here on Buddha's birthday which usually falls in May each year.

-Some important monuments to see in Swaymbhunath area
+Some important monuments to see in the Swaymbhunath area

-- The huge gold plated Vajra ‘thunderbolt’ set on the east side of the stupa.
+- The huge gold-plated Vajra ‘thunderbolt’ is set on the east side of the stupa.

 - Buddha statue on the west side of Swayambhu.